 The Amtrak Downeaster makes five round-trips daily along a 143 mile corridor between Brunswick, ME and Boston, MA, traveling at speeds up to 79 mph, and serving 12 communities in between.
-Fiscal year 2022 was the twentieth full fiscal year with passenger service between Portland and Boston.
+Fiscal year 2023 was the twenty first full fiscal year with passenger service between Portland and Boston.
 Partial service to Freeport and Brunswick was introduced in FY2013 and was fully implemented during FY2017.
-Amtrak reported ridership increased from 117,863 passengers in fiscal year 2021 to 403,775 passengers in fiscal year 2022.
-The increase was due to the relaxation of COVID-related restrictions and service limitations in the previous year, and the subsequent rebound in travel demands for business, school, and leisure activities in FY 2022.
+Amtrak reported ridership increased from 430,775 passengers in fiscal year 2022 to 516,723 passengers in fiscal year 2023.
+The increase was due to the rebound in travel demands for business, school and leisure activity in fiscal year 2023.
 The Downeaster operated a full five-daily round trip schedule throughout the fiscal year.